Everything you need to know about getting to and visiting Mabul Island in Sabah, Borneo.

-Are you wondering how you’re going to go about getting to Mabul Island?
+Are you wondering how you’re going to go about getting to Mabul Island and what to do once you arrive?

-Unless you’re staying at an expensive five-star island resort, then chances are you’ll need to organize how to go to Mabul Island by yourself.
+Unless you’re staying at an expensive five-star island resort, then chances are you’ll need to organize your transport to Mabul Island by yourself.
+In this quick guide, I’ll give you an up-to-date account on how to arrange a trip to Mabul Island from Semporna, as well as what you might expect on the island, from diving to island hopping!

 Mabul Island is located on the southeast corner of Sabah, Malaysian Borneo.
 The island is one of the dozens which scatter the coast of Semporna.